 This page sets out the council's policy regarding electronic collection of data relating to housing benefit claims and applications for council tax reduction.

-I, Paul Najsarek, as chief executive of the Ealing Council (“the authority”), make the following direction under the provisions listed below:-
+I, Paul Martin, as interim head of paid services of Ealing Council (“the authority”), make the following direction under the provisions listed below:-

 - Schedule 11 of the Housing Benefit Regulations 2006

 - Schedule 10 of the Housing Benefit (Persons who have attained the qualifying age for state pension credit) Regulations 2006